ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     .BindRuntimeType<Person>();
 ```

-Or if the name does not match the .NET type name.
+Or, if the name does not match the .NET type name, you can pass that in as well.

 ```csharp
 builder.Services